 Beverages and snacks are not complimentary, but you can pay for refreshments.
 Coca-Cola cans, juice, and bottled waters are $3 each.

+Cheaper than at the ballpark.
 What about connectivity?
 Does Spirit Airlines have wifi?
 Most of the fleet will have wifi available for a small fee.

 Who Should Fly Southwest Airlines

 Southwest Airlines offers great value and flexibility, with the convenience of providing a straightforward traveling experience starting right from when you book your ticket.
 Leisure and business travelers can benefit from using the airlines’ extensive connections and the ability to change/cancel flights without substantial fees.

 Domestic travelers will benefit most from using the airline.
 Southwest primarily operates within many US locations, so it’s ideal for those flying there.

 Of course, it sizzles down to personal preference.
 However, leisure or business domestic travelers are most suited to flying with Southwest.
 It’s convenient, provides value for money, and has extensive destinations available within the US.

 Who Should Fly Spirit

 Flying with Spirit Airlines would be the top choice for travelers looking to fly with a budget-friendly airline.
 In fact, you could be lucky enough to find flights as cheap as USD12 on sites like Momondo flying with Spirit.

 You might have to take on your own entertainment on-board due to its lack of on-board entertainment, pay extra for things like Wi-Fi, and keep an eye on other add-ons like additional luggage, but it’s a great option to get you from A-B. This no-frills option can help save your pennies for your end destination.